CMS-Enterprise/mint-app/docs/adr/0001-adr-persistence-layer.md

 * `+` Highly Structured
 * `+` Existing EASI groundwork
   * `+` Flyway
-  * `+` Exisitng Data Structures
+  * `+` Existing Data Structures

 * `-` Can require some more upfront work

  #### Non-Relational (Mongo-DB)
 *  `+` Flexible
 *  `+` Document Store seems to fit the form paradigm, and allows for future changes
-* `-` Does not take adbantage of existing EASi framework
+* `-` Does not take advantage of existing EASi framework
 * `-` Requires implementing new frameworks
 * `-` Mongo-DB is not FedRAMP approved
   * if  desired we could use DynamoDB, which is FedRAMP approved

 ### Decision Outcome
 * Chosen Alternative: Relational Database
-   * This will levarage the archetecture that is already in use in EASi
+   * This will leverage the architecture that is already in use in EASi
    * It will be simpler for developers to work on both projects